 If you’ll be driving around Manila, you’ll have to be aware that there are days when you’re not allowed to drive in the Manila metro area, which are referenced by the last number on your car’s license plate.
 Plates ending in 1 and 2 can’t be driven on Mondays, plates ending in 3 and 4 can’t be driven on Tuesdays, plates ending in 5 and 6 can’t be driven on Wednesdays, plates ending in 7 and 8 can’t be driven on Thursdays, and plates ending in 9 and 0 can’t be driven on Fridays.

-Off-airport rental car locations in Philippines are around 6% cheaper than airport locations on average
+Off-airport rental car locations in Philippines are around 7% more expensive than airport locations on average

 FAQs about renting a car in the Philippines

-On average a rental car in Philippines costs C$ 64 per day.
+On average a rental car in the Philippines costs C$ 84 per day.

-Compact (Hyundai Accent or similar) is the most frequently booked rental car type in Philippines.
+Compact (Toyota Yaris Sedan/Vios or similar) is the most frequently booked rental car type in the Philippines.

-Based on car searches on KAYAK.
-The most popular cities to rent a car in Philippines are Manila (71% of total searches of users looking to rent a car in Philippines).
-Cebu City (12%) and Davao City (3%).
+Based on car searches on KAYAK, the most popular cities to rent a car in the Philippines are Manila (58% of total searches of users looking to rent a car in the Philippines), Cebu City (17%) and Davao City (6%).

-On average a rental car in Philippines costs C$ 387 per week (C$ 55 per day).
+On average a rental car in the Philippines costs C$ 414 per week (C$ 59 per day).

-On average a rental car in Philippines costs C$ 1,659 per month (C$ 55 per day).
+On average a rental car in the Philippines costs C$ 1,774 per month (C$ 59 per day).

 The style of driving in the Philippines depends on where you are.
 In metro areas like Cebu City and Manila, traffic jams and heavy pedestrian traffic is the norm.
 In rural areas, you’ll have to watch out for wildlife and varying road conditions.
 Tolls are present on all of the country’s major expressways, so be sure to have cash on hand when you’re traveling on these roads.
 Drivers must drive on the right side of the road.